Gordon Clubb: International representative rowing

 Clubb made his Australian representative debut in the six seat of the Australian men's eight selected for the 1977 World Rowing Championships in Amsterdam.
 Six of the crew including his brother Ian were from the Sydney Rowing Club's senior eight.
 They missed the A final and rowed to overall tenth place.

 For the 1978 World Rowing Championships in Lake Karapiro, the successful New South Wales King's Cup eight was again selected and was composed of all Sydney men excepting Gary Uebergang and Athol MacDonald from Mosman.
 With Clubb seated at six, the Australian eight placed second in their heat, third in the repechage and in the final finished fourth being edged out for third by the host nation New Zealand.

 At the 1979 World Rowing Championships in Lake Karapiro, sitting in front of his brother Clubb stroked the Australian coxless four which was eliminated in the repechage.
-It was his final Australian representative appearance of both Clubb brothers.
+It was the final Australian representative appearance of both Clubb brothers.